The field trip that never happened...and the puberty meeting we were never

 Subscription option for parents to stay in the know.

-Sometimes as parents we have to hunt for the information.
+Sometimes as parents we have to hunt for their school communication.
 There was a time when I had to check the Facebook page, check the app, and search for emails from the school.
 Information was going sometimes to each of these channels, but never to all three.
 I was in a constant state of panic, like I’d missed something for school.
 Having a page or calendar to subscribe to so you would get those daily, or weekly updates would help parents engage more.